YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOSPACECRE, Not enough space to create database file xxxx. aaaa blocks are needed, only bbbb available.

-MUPIP Error: This indicates that the requested file was not created because the file system (in UNIX) or volume (in OpenVMS) did not have sufficient space.
+MUPIP Error: This indicates that the requested file was not created because the file system did not have sufficient space.

 Action: Check the allocation size specified in the global directory.
 Choose another location or reconfigure the file system or volume.